 Abstract

-Indigenous sex workers are subjected to the normalization of colonial violence.
-This colonial violence is perpetuated through the intervention of state actors stripping their agency through state law.
-Outreach programs in Canada are vital resources in ensuring that Indigenous sex workers are provided with a safe working environment through a human rights framework and occupational safety precautions.
-How outreach programs resist or invoke Bill C-36 or the Protection of Communities and Exploited Persons Act (PCEPA) is crucial in discovering whether or not they create a safe environment for Indigenous sex workers.
-In this article, the outreach programs Safe Harbour Outreach Project (SHOP), Maggie’s Toronto, Hope Restored Canada, PACE Society, and Exit Doors Here will be researched.
-Moreover, their connection to state law will be reviewed from an Indigenous feminist lens to discover whether or not they work from a decolonial framework or invoke state control over Indigenous sex workers.
-The following questions are to be asked of the outreach programs, are they positioned as prohibitionists or are they aiming for sex work decriminalization?
-Do they have culturally specific programs in place?
-Do they respect and support the voices of Indigenous sex workers?
-And lastly, are there any barriers in place which can limit access to these programs?
-This article is premised on providing vital information in terms of how outreach programs can improve their relations with Indigenous sex workers from an Indigenous feminist perspective.
+Indigenous sex workers are subject to colonial rule over their lives through Canadian law.
+Canadian colonial law restricts the agency of Indigenous sex workers resulting in a hazardous working environment.
+Outreach programs in Canada are vital resources in ensuring that Indigenous sex workers are provided with a safe working environment through occupational safety precautions.
+Understanding how outreach programs resist or invoke Bill C-36 is crucial to discover whether or not they create a safe environment for Indigenous sex workers.
+In this article, I critically review the policies of four outreach programs across Canada: Maggie’s Toronto, Hope Restored Canada, PACE (Providing Advocacy, Counseling and Education) Society, and Exit Doors Here.
+Their connection to Canadian law will be reviewed to discover whether or not they work from a decriminalization and a decolonial framework or reinforce Bill C-36.
+The following questions are asked of the outreach programs: (1) are they positioned as prohibitionists or are they aiming for sex work decriminalization? and (2) do they respect and support the voices of Indigenous sex workers?
+This article is premised on providing information for individuals who may have an impact on outreach program policies, in terms of how to improve accessibility to Indigenous sex workers.

 Published